TakutoYoshikai/tsystem-core/README.md

 ## What is tsystem
 tsystem is a powerful environment backup system using github.
-Setup of new machine can complete by a few commands. tsystem can save install commands of any software as migration files.
+Setup of new machine can be completed by a few commands. tsystem can save install commands of any software as migration files.
 Saving changes, updating, fetching changes are by one command.